open-telemetry/opentelemetry-java-instrumentation/dd-trace/docs/opentracing-api.md

     Tags.HTTP_STATUS.setTag(valuableSpan, 200);
 ```

-All standardized tags can be consulted there: [Opentracing Semantic specification](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)
+All standardized tags can be consulted there: [OpenTracing Semantic specification](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)

 So, tags are local to the span.
 If you want set for meta for a trace, you have to use `baggabeItems` instead.
 Baggage are very similar to the tags, but they have a powerful capabilities: